 4 Module coordinator Milena Störmer 5 Contents The academic research and writing seminar introduces students to the basic issues of scientific work, clarifying the fundamentals of the philosophy of science, and teaches selected competencies in the methods of empirical research.
 The seminar will introduce students to the following topics: • scientific work and writing, • the importance of the philosophy of science, • essential basic scientific theory terms and concepts, • the planning of the empirical research process as well as selected data collection techniques (e.g. interview, survey).
 In addition to teaching the theoretical basics, students will present reference software tools in order to learn how to manage and organize their referencing when writing seminar papers and their thesis.
 6 Learning objectives and skills The seminar is intended to enable students to apply the acquired knowledge to the preparation of their seminar papers as well as their thesis.
 7 Prerequisites None.
-8 Integration in curriculum semester: 1 9 Module compatibility Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Presentation/written assignment Written Assignment (summary) Group Presentation 11 Grading procedure Presentation/written assignment (0%) Ungraded 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 15 h Independent study: 60 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Crème, Phyllis and Marry Lea.
+8 Integration in curriculum semester: 1 9 Module compatibility Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Presentation/written assignment Written Assignment (summary) Group Presentation 11 Grading procedure Presentation/written assignment (pass/fail) Ungraded 12 Module frequency Only in winter semester Only in winter semester 13 Workload in clock hours Contact hours: 15 h Independent study: 60 h 14 Module duration 1 semester 15 Teaching and examination language english

+16 Bibl liography Crème, Phyllis and Marry Lea.
 Writing at University: A Guide for Students.
 Open University Press.
 2003.
 Clouse, Barbara Fine.
-Patterns for A Purpose Reader 5th ed.
-New York: McGraw Hill Higher 2009.
-Day, Susan, Robert Funk, and Elizabeth McMand the Writing Process.
+Patterns for A Purpose: A Rhetorical Reader 5th ed.
+New York: McGraw Hill Higher Education, 2009.
+Day, Susan, Robert Funk, and Elizabeth McMahan.
+Literature and the Writing Process.
 9th ed.
-Upper Sado Hall, 2011.
+Upper Saddle River: Prentice Hall, 2011.
 Soles, Derek.
-The Essentials of Academic Whoughton Mifflin, 2005 er Education, Mahan.
-Literature Ile River: Prentice --- ---
+The Essentials of Academic Writing.
+Boston: Houghton Mifflin, 2005 ---------------- ----------- --

-1 Module name 38145 Sustainable Business Development @ Siemens 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
-For further information on teaching units please contact the module managers.
-Es besteht Anwesenheitspflicht.
-3 Lecturers -
+1 Module name 38145 Sustainable Business Development @ Siemens 5 ECTS 2 Courses / lectures Masterseminar: Sustainable Business Development at Siemens (2 SWS) Es besteht Anwesenheitspflicht.
+5 ECTS 3 Lecturers Milena Störmer